mdbergmann/cl-gserver/README.md

 **ABCL (1.9)**

 The pleasant surprise was ABCL.
-While not being the fastest it is the most robust.
-Where SBCL and CCL were struggling you could throw anything at ABCL and it'll cope with it.
-I'm assuming that this is because of the massively battle proven Java Runtime.
+While not being the fastest it is very robust.

+**Clasp 2.5.0**

+Very slow.
+Used default settings, as also for the other tests.
+Maybe something can be tweaked?

 ### Migration guide for moving from Sento 2 to Sento 3